microsoft/industry/foundations/powerPlatform/readme.md

 ## Design Principles

-The North Star architecture is based on the design principles described in this section.
+The North Star Architecture is based on the design principles described in this section.
 These principles serve as a compass for subsequent design decisions across critical technical domains.
 Readers are strongly advised to familiarize themselves with these principles to better understand their impact and the trade-offs associated with non-adherence.

 ### Environment Democratization